 To the south of Lisbon between the towns of Sesimbra and Setubal are 5 sport climbing areas, the largest being Fenda.
 Here the routes are definitely in the higher grades (mainly 7’s) on steep and overhanging walls of limestone rock.

-The Algarve is known as Portugal’s premier tourist region, with its fantastic beaches and surfing facilities.
-There is limited climbing to be found here but enough if you are looking for somewhere to combine some climbing with other holiday activities.
-The best crag is at Rocha da Pena is the best crag for sport climbing and it has a wide spread of grades on good quality limestone rock across all the grades.
-It is nicely situated just far enough away from the busy tourist regions of Quarteira & Albufeira, yet still quick to reach and is only a short walk from the car.
+The Algarve in southern Portugal is known as Portugal’s premier tourist region, with its fantastic beaches and surfing facilities.
+There are two good areas in this region that provide vastly contrasting styles of climbing.
+Rocha da Pena is the best crag for sport climbing and it has a wide spread of grades on good quality limestone rock.
+It is nicely situated just far enough away from the busy tourist regions of Quarteira and Albufeira, yet still quick to reach and is only a short walk from the car.